-- (d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency. - 12.
-The Guidelines, at paragraph 6.123, provide that:
+- (d) have a substantial adverse effect on the proper and efficient conduct of the operations of the agency. - 13.
+Paragraph 6.115 of the Guidelines provide that:

-The predicted effect must bear on the agency's 'proper and efficient' operations, that is, the agency is undertaking its expected activities in an expected manner.
+The predicted effect must bear on the agency's 'proper and efficient' operations, that is, the agency is undertaking its operations in an expected manner.

-- 13. In the case of 'ABK' and Commonwealth Ombudsman [2022] AICmr 44, the Information Commissioner (IC) found that where the direct email addresses and phone numbers of agency staff are not publicly known, they should be conditionally exempt under section 47E(d).
-The IC made this determination due to reasonable expectation that the release of direct contact details would undermine the operation of established channels of communication with the public.
-Further, the IC accepted that staff who were contacted directly could be subject to excessive and abusive communications, which may give rise to work health and safety concerns. - 14.
-I am satisfied that were the contact details of Defence personnel made publicly available, it would have substantial adverse effects on the proper and efficient operation of existing public communication channels.
-Further, I am satisfied of a reasonable expectation that the information could be used inappropriately, in a
+- 14. In the case of 'ABK' and Commonwealth Ombudsman [2022] AICmr 44, the Information Commissioner (IC) found that where the direct email addresses and phone numbers of agency staff are not publicly known, they should be conditionally exempt under section 47E(d).
+The IC made this determination due to the reasonable expectation that releasing direct contact details would undermine the operation of established channels of communication with the public.
+Further, the IC accepted that staff who were contacted directly could be subject to excessive and abusive communications, which may give rise to work health and safety concerns. - 15.
+I am satisfied that publicly releasing the contact details of Defence personnel would have a substantial adverse effect on the proper and efficient operation of existing public communication channels.
+There is a reasonable expectation that the information could be used inappropriately, in a manner which adversely affects the health, wellbeing and work of Defence personnel.
+Disclosure of names, email addresses and phone numbers could, therefore, reasonably be expected to prejudice the operations of Defence.

-- manner which adversely affects the health, wellbeing and work of Defence personnel.
-Disclosure of email addresses and phone numbers could, therefore, reasonably be expected to prejudice the operations of Defence. - 15.
-The Guidelines provide, at paragraph 6.120, that I should consider whether disclosure of the information 'would, or could reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.'
-Given that the direct contact details within the document are not publicly available and that more appropriate communication channels are already available, I am satisfied that release of the information could reasonably be expected to lead to a change in Defence's processes that would not lead to any efficiencies. - 16.
-Accordingly, I am satisfied that all staff information contained within the documents is conditionally exempt under section 47E(d) of the FOI Act.
+- 16. Paragraph 6.112 of the Guidelines provide that I consider whether disclosure of the information, 'would, or could reasonably be expected to lead to a change in the agency's processes that would enable those processes to be more efficient.'
+The direct contact details within the documents are not publicly available and more appropriate communication channels already available.
+Release of the information could reasonably be expected to lead to a change in Defence's processes which would not lead to any efficiencies. - 17.
+I am satisfied that all staff information contained within the documents is conditionally exempt under section 47E(d) of the FOI Act.

-Public interest considerations - section 47E(d)
+Public interest considerations - sections 47E

-17. Section 11A(5) of the FOI Act states:
+18. Section 11A(5) of the FOI Act states: